Creating fantastic macrame projects doesn’t take much in terms of supplies, but it sure does take a lot of macrame cord!

 Macrame cord is a catch-all term that covers all types of fibers used for macrame, including rope, yarn, string, and waxed options.

 In most macrame patterns you will see the term cord used, but which material you decide to use is up to you.
 However, you should try to use the same thickness, as it will have an effect on the lengths of cord you need.

 Here’s a quick breakdown of the differences between rope, yarn, string, and waxed cord for macrame:

 Rope is the most common type of macrame cord, and it’s likely what you picture when you think of macrame projects.
 It’s always plied, meaning several strands are twisted around one another, giving it extra strength and thickness.

 The most common rope for macrame is twisted three-ply cotton, which is both strong and fringes into a lovely wavy pattern.
 Some braided six-ply rope is also available, but I’d recommend sticking to three-ply options unless you need a lot of strength.

 What’s great about macrame rope is that it creates thick, distinctive knots.
 While cotton rope is soft, it’s still rigid enough to hold knots well.
-And unlike single strand alternatives, it won’t start untwisting while you’re in the middle of a new piece.
+And unlike single strand alternatives, it won’t start untwisting while you’re in the middle of creating a new piece.

 For beginners and intermediate macrame artists, medium-sized cotton rope is a great material to use; you really can’t go wrong!

 Yarn is typically used for knitting or weaving, but it can also be used for macrame.
 It can be both plied and unplied (meaning several strands twisted together or just one), and is typically (but not always) made of wool.

 Read also: Best chunky yarn for arm knitting